Last Updated on March 23, 2021 by Dani

 One way to keep track of where are actually are is through our Polaroid of the week series.
 Dani has never missed a Thursday Polaroid, choosing a highlight from that particular week, so you’ll always know where we are.

 The best way to stay up-to-date with us is of course our free monthly newsletter.
 Here we share more personal stories beyond the blog, our favorite travel articles around the web, our own top five posts of the month, travel tips, the books we read and love and we also answer reader questions – so make sure to get in touch to ask us anything about travel or lifestyle!
 We also run giveaways exclusively for newsletter subscribers, plus we always reveal our next big destinations here first – like when we decided to postpone Bolivia until October and head to New York in April instead.
-If you haven’t subscribed yet, you can do that here.

 Google Reader is dead – how to subscribe to our RSS feed